 If you are a small business, you will understand the need to be paid on time.
 Cash flow can be such a serious issue for a small business and if clients do not pay on time, it can be difficult for the business to continue to access credit to cover their costs and it is often due to cash flow issues that small businesses are forced to close their doors.
 So, what should a business do to encourage their clients to pay on time?
 It is certainly not something which can be forced and certainly not something that there is a magic solution for but there are steps that you can take to increase the possibility of being paid on time.

-One of the steps that you can look to take would be to consider how you present an invoice.
+One of the steps that you can take, would be the introduction of online invoice payment software into your business.
 There is wording which you can use to encourage payment and terms that may be appropriate, you can find out more here.

 So what are some of the key terms are important for your invoice?